Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 FOTOGRAFIA INC./istockphoto

 You wouldn’t leave toddlers near an open pool.
-Same goes for franks on the fire.
+The same goes for franks on the fire.
 Turn your back for a minute, and they’re either split, scorched, or on fire.
 This isn’t brisket — you don’t get to set it and forget it.
 Stay close, keep an eye on them, and turn as needed.
 If you want perfect hot dogs, you’ve got to babysit them for 10 minutes.
 That’s the job.

 Meet the Writer